o1-labs/rfcs/0008-zkvk-keccak.md

 | Old PoC  | 15      | $24\times(125+100+40+125+75+287.5+5)=18,180$ |$24\times(400+320+140+400+300+800+16)=57,024$ |

 ## Unresolved questions

+* During the review of this RFC:
+    * Resolve how many lookup tables are really needed (tradeoff between columns and rows)
+    * Resolve how to deal with input and output.

 * During the implementation of this RFC:
     * obtain exact measurements of the number of rows, columns, constraints, lookups, seconds, required per block hash;